-The accompanying standalone Financial Statements have been approved by the Company's Board of Directors.
-The Company's Board of Directors are responsible for the matters stated in section 134(5) of the Act with respect to the preparation and presentation of these standalone Financial Statements that give a true and fair view of the financial position, financial performance including other comprehensive income, changes in equity and cash flows of the Company in accordance with the Ind AS including Ind AS 34 specified under section 133 of the Act and other accounting principles generally accepted in India.
-This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the Financial Statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.
+The Company's Board of Directors are responsible for the preparation of the Statement of Account that give a true and fair view of the financial position, financial performance and cash flows of the Company.
+Consequently, the Board of Directors have prepared the Statement of Account in accordance with the Accounting Standards issued by the Institute of Chartered Accountants of India.
+This responsibility includes the design, implementation and maintenance of adequate internal controls, relevant to the preparation and presentation of the Statement of Accounts that give a true and fair view and are free from material misstatement, whether due to fraud or error.